flashbots/awsup/readme.md

 # awsup

-AWS CLI Helper makes configuration easy and authentication very easy.	awsup is an installer for the [aws cli](https://aws.amazon.com/cli/). it aims to make configuration easy and authentication very easy.
+awsup is an installer for the [aws cli](https://aws.amazon.com/cli/). it aims to make configuration easy and authentication very easy.

 ## Quick start